AI/ML, Streaming Architecture, Feature Engineering

 Real-time ML systems must capture prediction outcomes to detect model drift and retrain:

 Outcomes (was the prediction correct?) feed back into training pipelines, creating continuous improvement cycles.
+See data drift in streaming for detection strategies.

 Real-Time Feature Engineering